microsoft/InnerEye-DeepLearning/docs/WSL.md

 * Ubuntu-20.04    Running         2
 ```

-Note the "2" in Version column.
+Note the "2" in the "Version" column.

+The instructions are [here](https://docs.microsoft.com/en-us/windows/wsl/install), but summarized in copy/paste-able form above.
+Optionally, you can install via the UI, pick Ubuntu version 20.04 LTS as your distribution.

+Then, you can start the Ubuntu either directly from the Start menu, or via the WindowsTerminal app.

 ## Install git and Anaconda